pinterest/plank/docs/_posts/2018-03-11-java-overview.md

 ## Implementation Details

+### Nullability

+For properties that are not required (i.e. nullable), we will annotate them with [`@Nullable`](https://developer.android.com/reference/android/support/annotation/Nullable.html).

+Properties that are required, we will annotate them with [`@NonNull`](https://developer.android.com/reference/android/support/annotation/NonNull.html).

 ### Enums

 Enums are classes in Java.
 Using Enums over [`@IntDef`](https://developer.android.com/reference/android/support/annotation/IntDef.html) adds about 13x more memory as if you would have used [`@IntDef`](https://developer.android.com/reference/android/support/annotation/IntDef.html).